Cotswolds Invitational Backgammon Weekend

 Yoga is a long slow process of increasing not just flexibility and body awareness, but strength and stamina too.
 It is precisely because you are not as flexible as you would like that you should come!
 Yoga is completely non-competitive and the class will be a diverse mix of abilities, with easier and more challenging variations available for each pose that we do.

-Please do let the teacher know of any existing medical condition, injury, or recent surgery so that they can offer you modifications throughout the class.
+Please do let Caroline know of any existing medical condition, injury, or recent surgery so that they can offer you modifications throughout the class.
 It is your responsibility to make sure the teacher is aware as certain postures may be contra-indicated.
 If you are 2nd or 3rd trimester in your pregnancy and have an established Yoga practice you are welcome to attend.

 Is there a minimum or maximum age to attend the Yoga classes?